FBI Questions MMA Fighter With Trump, Cohen, And Putin Connections

 As far as Trump’s history with the MMA and Emelianenko goes, it can be traced back to as late as 2001.
 Back then, the UFC was unable to secure good venues for their fights.
 However, Trump offered prestigious locations for UFC events, including the Trump Taj Mahal in Atlantic City, New Jersey.
 Dana White, one of the owners of UFC, said that “arenas around the world refused to host our events.
 Nobody took us seriously.
 Nobody.
 Except Donald Trump,” detailed Bleacher Report.

 In 2008, Affliction Entertainment was founded as an offshoot of Affliction Clothing, meant to offer pay-per-view fights.
-Most of the funding went towards paying Fedor Emelianenko and Tim Sylva, the two reportedly making $300,000 and $800,000 per fight, respectively.
+Most of the funding went toward paying Fedor Emelianenko and Tim Sylva, the two reportedly making $300,000 and $800,000 per fight, respectively.
 During a press conference on Affliction Entertainment, Trump said that he bought a significant stake in the company for promotion and securing top talent.
-But even with all the money and hype, the first event, Affliction: Banned was only mildly successful.
+But even with all the money and hype, the first event, Affliction: Banned, was only mildly successful.
 The second event, Affliction: Day of Reckoning, had even less success.
 The third event was canceled, and Affliction Entertainment was no more.